 Of Bulgarian and Chinese heritage, Zlatomir Fung began playing cello at age three and earned fellowships at Ravinia's Steans Music Institute, Heifetz International Music Institute, MusicAlp, and the Aspen Music Festival and School.
 A proud recipient of the Kovner Fellowship, Fung currently studies at The Juilliard School under the tutelage of Richard Aaron and Timothy Eddy.

 Fung has been featured on NPR’s 'Performance Today' and has appeared on 'From the Top' six times.
-In addition to music, he enjoys cinema, reading, and blitz chess.
 Fung plays an W.E.
 Hill and Sons cello from 1905.

 "The cellist showed a mastery of his instrument that was truly a